nus-cs2103-AY2425S1/tp/docs/team/vinoth.md

 ### Project: NomNom Notifier

-NomNom Notifier is a desktop address book application for restuarant employees to better store and retrieve customer details to ensure efficiency.
+NomNomNotifier is a desktop address book application for restaurant employees to better store and retrieve customer details to ensure efficiency.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.